qri-io/rfcs/text/0020-distingush_manual_vs_scripted_transforms.md

 ```

 ### Transform types are mutually exclusive
 Both types of transform are acting on the same components and fields of a dataset (`meta` and `body` components, a `title` field and body `rows`).
-To ensure reproducibility, we need a new rule: **only one type of transform can mutate a field between two snapshots**.
+To ensure reproducibility, we need a new rule: **each type of transform must only mutate the dataset in a way that is composable with all other transforms**.
+This means if both manual and scripted transforms are acting at the same time, only one transform can mutate a field between two snapshots.

 With this rule in place, we can finally simplify the question "what is the passed in value of `ds` in `transform(ds,ctx)`?".
 The answer: the previous snapshot.